 family cemetery

-Cemeteries, no. 37: the Howard Cemetery.
+Cemeteries, no. 37: the Howard-Blackwell Cemetery.

 I’ve long wanted to visit this cemetery, which now lies in woods behind a large property on Lamm Road.
 Shout-out to Gary Howard for guiding me to it recently.
 The children and grandchildren of Zealous and Rhoda Eatmon Howard and their related families established several cemeteries in western Wilson County in the wedge between modern-day U.S. Highway 64 and N.C.
 Highway 58 in Taylor township.
 This one may be the largest.